PierpaoloGonnella/MyOTD/README.md

 <img src="app/src/main/res/mipmap-xxxhdpi/ic_launcher.png" />
 </p>

-WARNING: No updates are available for latest Android versions.

 ## Overview

 MyOTD is an innovative Android application that allows you to create a virtual wardrobe.
 It's like having a personal stylist in your pocket!